datafold/demo/README.md

 - `Snowflake` data connection
 - `Coalesce-Demo` CI integration for the `Snowflake` data connection and the `master` branch
 - `Databricks-Demo` data connection
+- `BigQuery - Demo` data connection
 - `Coalesce-Demo-Databricks` CI integration for the `Databricks-Demo` data connection and the `master-databricks` branch
+- `Coalesce-Demo-BigQuery` CI integration for the `BigQuery - Demo` data connection and the `master-bigquery` branch
 - `Postgres` data connection for Cross-DB data diff monitors

 ## Running this project in a custom environment